 it’s just a modified wrapper around

-Because this is a SQL shell, Materialize lets you interact with your node
+Because this is a SQL shell, Materialize lets you interact with your server

 through SQL statements sent over